-Protesters blast US official near US Embassy in Lebanon
+Protesters blast former US envoy to Lebanon near US Embassy

-BEIRUT (AP) — A few dozen people have demonstrated near the U.S. Embassy outside Beirut against what they are calling America’s intervention in Lebanon’s affairs.
+BEIRUT (AP) — A few dozen people demonstrated Sunday near the U.S. Embassy outside Beirut against what they called America’s intervention in Lebanon’s affairs.

-Lebanese troops and riot police employed tight security measures Sunday near the embassy northeast of the city.
+Lebanese troops and riot police employed tight security measures around noon Sunday near the embassy northeast of the city.
 The protesters later dispersed without any reports of violence.

 Protesters have been holding demonstrations in Lebanon since Oct.
 17, demanding an end to widespread corruption and mismanagement by the political class that has ruled the country for three decades.